AP source: Heat, Herro agree on 4-year, $130 million deal - WHIZ News

-MIAMI (AP) — Tyler Herro and the Miami Heat have agreed on a four-year contract extension that could be worth $130 million, a person with knowledge of the details said Sunday night.
+MIAMI (AP) — Tyler Herro’s future is secure, and the Miami Heat have him locked up for five years.

+Herro signed a four-year contract extension with the Heat on Sunday.
+A person with knowledge of the details said the deal could be worth as much as $130 million — less than the maximum that Herro could have gotten, but a significant commitment from Miami nonetheless.

-The deal has $120 million in guaranteed salary and another $10 million in incentives, said the person, who spoke to The Associated Press on condition of anonymity because the financial details had not been made public.
-ESPN first reported the agreement.
+The deal has $120 million in guaranteed salary and another $10 million in incentives, said the person, who spoke to The Associated Press on condition of anonymity because the financial details were not made public.
+ESPN first reported the sides had reached an agreement.

 It answers the question of whether Miami would let the reigning NBA Sixth Man of the Year go into this season without an extension.
 And now, about two weeks before the start of the regular season, that piece of business is complete.

+“Tyler is an impact multi-faceted player and we are excited to have him signed for the next five years,” Heat President Pat Riley said.
+“His improvement every year since we drafted him has led to this day.
+We believe he will continue to get better.”

-And the move also means Miami’s core is locked up for years.
-Jimmy Butler, Bam Adebayo, Kyle Lowry and now Herro all have multiple seasons on their deals with the Heat, who won 53 games last season, were the No. 1 seed for the Eastern Conference playoffs and went to Game 7 of the East finals before falling to Boston.
+The move also means Miami’s core is locked up for years.
+Jimmy Butler, Bam Adebayo, Kyle Lowry and now Herro are among the regulars who have multiple seasons on their deals with the Heat, who won 53 games last season, were the No. 1 seed for the Eastern Conference playoffs and went to Game 7 of the East finals before falling to Boston.

+For the 2023-24 season, these five players alone — Butler, Adebayo, Lowry, Herro and Duncan Robinson — are under contract to Miami for about $155 million.

 Herro was the overwhelming pick as the NBA’s top sixth man last season, making him the first player to win the award as a member of the Heat.
 He averaged 20.7 points, nearly four more per game than any other reserve in the league.